conorwhanson/coding_reference/R/R.md

 (do this via sample() or sample_n() from dplyr library)

 ### Correlation
 How strongly or weakly two variables are related.
-Calculated with correlation coefficient (denoted as r, negative or positive depending on direction of relationship)
+Calculated with correlation coefficient (denoted as *r* between -1 and 1; negative or positive depending on direction of relationship)

 ![correlation](https://github.com/conorwhanson/coding_reference/blob/main/R/resources/Pearson_corr_coeff.png)